yashu1wwww/Twitter-poll-auto-vote-with-multiple-accounts/README.md

 Change the username and password on line 11, and replace the poll vote URL on line 106.

+From line 73, there are four lines containing XPath expressions.
+Indicate which of the four Twitter options you want to comment out and which you want to uncomment.

 ## Note: Use accounts that do not have two-factor authentication.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter c.py or double-click on the c.py file.